Japanese Health Insurance Options for Internationals

 One thing which many expats won’t be expecting is that, in Japan, patient communication might be very different than it is at home.
 Doctors have significant authority.
 Questioning your doctor’s orders and instructions – or even asking for further explanations or clarifications – is rarely done.
 Rules are rigid.
 The concept of a patient’s “right to know” isn’t commonplace.
 This can make using the local healthcare system even more stressful than it needs to be.
 It helps in part to speak with other expats to know what to expect or to have a trusted friend or colleague with you for moral support.

 In Japan, nearly everyone carries supplemental private healthcare insurance.
-This coverage augments the costs which patients are normally responsible for (the 30% of the cost associated with medical visits and so on).
+This coverage augments the costs that patients are normally responsible for (the 30% of the cost associated with medical visits and so on).
 This savings alone can add up quickly!
 It can also cover some private healthcare options as well as things that aren’t normally included in the public system, such as orthodontics.

 Things You Need To Know When Considering Insurance